Getting better

 • Free, confidential help lines like Tel-Jeunes, most of which are available 24/7

-Need to talk about how you feel?
+Need to talk about what you’re going through?

-Speak with a Tel-Jeunes worker: it’s anonymous, free and accessible 24/7
+Talk to a Tel-Jeunes worker: it’s anonymous, free, and available 24/7